Mte90/Mte90/README.md

-Daniele Scasciafratte, the Open Source Multiversal guy, he should work in his web agency, [Codeat in Rome](https://github.com/CodeAtCode), and in the rest of the day collaborate in many open source projects.
+[Daniele Scasciafratte](https://twitter.com/mte90net), the Open Source Multiversal guy, he should work in his web agency, [Codeat in Rome](https://github.com/CodeAtCode), and in the rest of the day collaborate in many open source projects.

 During the office hours for the [WordPress world is a Core Contributor](https://profiles.wordpress.org/mte90/), plugin developer and project translator editor.
-He is the creator of [GlotDict](https://github.com/Mte90/GlotDict) and [WordPress Plugin Boilerplate Powered](https://github.com/WPBP/) and one of the maintainers of [VVV](https://github.com/Varying-Vagrant-Vagrants).
+Creator of [GlotDict](https://github.com/Mte90/GlotDict) and [WordPress Plugin Boilerplate Powered](https://github.com/WPBP/) and one of the maintainers of [VVV](https://github.com/Varying-Vagrant-Vagrants).
-In the meantime is a long time experience volunteer in the Mozilla community (part of [Mozilla Italia](https://github.com/MozillaItalia)), a Mozilla TechSpeakers also Mozilla Rep involved in the past in the Reps Council and often is an Italian gestures speaker.
+In the meantime is a long time experience volunteer in the [Mozilla community](https://mozillians.org/it/u/Mte90/) (part of [Mozilla Italia](https://github.com/MozillaItalia)), a Mozilla TechSpeakers also [Mozilla Rep](https://reps.mozilla.org/u/mte90/) (involved in the past in the Reps Council) and often is an [Italian gestures speaker](http://mte90.tech).
+Now is one of the maintainer and leader of the project [DeepSpeech Italian Model](https://github.com/MozillaItalia/DeepSpeech-Italian-Model) ([talk](https://fosdem.org/2020/schedule/event/how_to_get_fun_with_teamwork/)).
+A [NeoVim lover](https://github.com/Mte90/dotfiles), [Browser Extension developer](https://github.com/Mte90/ExtStoreStats) with [Share Backported](https://github.com/Mte90/Share-Backported) or [Facebook Direct Links)[https://github.com/Mte90/facebook-direct-links], [Opmitization addiction](https://github.com/Mte90/pydal) with [scripting addictions](https://github.com/Mte90/My-Scripts), [Enforcer of OSS license in projects](https://github.com/Mte90/GH-License), [Famous typo creator fixer](https://github.com/Mte90/SyntaxAutoFix) recently in Retrogaming tool developments for rom cheats with [GGGG](https://github.com/Mte90/Game-Genie-Good-Guy) and [GBATM-Rebirth](https://github.com/Mte90/GBAATM-Rebirth).

-<table><tr><td valign="top">
+<table><tr><td valign="top" style="width: 50%;">

 ### Recent releases
 <!-- recent_releases starts -->